 PLEASE NOTE due to the current situation I can only see clients online via Zoom, contact me for further details

 I have also had experience of working with adult survivors of sexual abuse.

 I also have around 20 years experience of providing pastoral care for students e.g. the various emotional issues that can 'crop up' whilst studying.

 I have experience working in an Occupational Health setting as a therapist with Mediscreen, based at The Royal Oldham Hospital.

 I am also able to provide supervision for trainee and qualified therapists.

-Please contact me for more details about either of these services.
+Please contact me for more details about any of these services.